Does the Bible have anything meaningful to say about social media and anxiety?

 He was searching for significance.
 Why was he created?
 What was his purpose?
 Solomon was anxious to discover if life was more than sex, getting high, and intellectual fulfillment.

 Solomon was searching for significance.
 Instead, he had a God-shaped hole that pleasure, wisdom, and a peaceful kingdom could not satisfy.

-His closing lines in the book of Ecclesiastes reflect what he believes to be of utmost importance.
+His closing lines in the book of Ecclesiastes reflect what he believes to be paramount.

 Now all has been heard;